Spring Ideas to Get Your Children Outside

 • Melt some butter in a frying pan.

 • Put a large spoonful of the batter into the frying pan.
-When you start to see air bubbles in the mixture flip it over.
-Once cooked through lift onto plate.
+When you start to see air bubbles in the mixture, flip it over.
+Once cooked through, lift onto a plate.

 • Serve with your favourite topping.
 We like to keep it simple with a squeeze of lemon juice and some sugar.